GeneralBots/botbook/src/11-features/conversation.md

 # Conversation Management

-This chapter explores how BotServer manages conversations through sessions, message history, and context tracking.
+This chapter explores how botserver manages conversations through sessions, message history, and context tracking.
 Understanding these mechanisms helps you build bots that maintain coherent, contextual interactions across multiple turns and sessions.

 ## The Conversation Lifecycle

-Every conversation in BotServer follows a well-defined lifecycle that begins when a user first connects and continues until the session expires or ends explicitly.
+Every conversation in botserver follows a well-defined lifecycle that begins when a user first connects and continues until the session expires or ends explicitly.
 When a user interacts with a bot, the system creates a session that serves as the container for all conversation state, including message history, user preferences, and any variables set during the interaction.

 Sessions persist across individual messages, allowing conversations to span multiple interactions.
 A user might ask a question, receive a response, and return hours later to continue the same conversation thread.
 The system maintains this continuity by storing session data in PostgreSQL for durability while caching active sessions in the cache layer for fast access.